UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_00.md

 Notes:

-By the end of this module, you will learn
+By the end of this module, you will be able to

-- What Jupyter Book ecosystem is
+- Explain the Jupyter Book ecosystem
-- How to install Jupyter Book
+- Install Jupyter Book
-- How to build your book
+- Build your book
-- How to create your own content file
+- Create your own content files
-- How to publishing a book online
+- Publish your book online

 ---